Dental Receptionist Course FAQ

 this course is perfect match with you.

 The course is not eligible for any other B.C. or Canada Student Loans.

 Class attendance is essential elements in the learning process.
 We understand that it may sometimes be impossible to attend classes for medical reasons.
 In such cases, please notify the instructor and be prepared to submit a physician’s note regarding your absence.
 If possible, the instructor will provide opportunities for catching up on missed work or exam/quizzes, but this is only available during class time.

 There is no requirement for admission.
 All you need to take this course is passion to learn.

 This course will be offer in English; therefore, we recommend you to have basic written and verbal communication skills.

 Send your written refund request to us at email@example.com at least 24 hours before you withdraw from the course.
-Please note that there is $100 fee charge per class.
-If you withdraw the course, refund will be deducted for the class you attended already.

 here is a high volume of demand for trained and skilled Dental Receptionists in Greater Vancouver.
 When you complete the course with practicum, you will be ready to work at dental field.